 Lake bottom sediments are sometimes analyzed for chemical constituents that they contain.
 This is especially true for potentially toxic metals such as mercury, chromium, selenium, and others.
 Lake sediments also tend to record past events as particulates settle down and become part of the sediment.
 Biological clues for the historic conditions in the lake can be gleaned from sediment samples.
 Examples include analysis of pollen or diatoms that might help understand past climate or trophic states in the lake.
-Sediment data was not collected for Twin Island Lake, and future sampling should include this parameter.
+Sediment data was not collected for Dunn Lake.